 As far as stretching after a workout, this is is the best time to perform static stretches because the muscles are warm.
 A reader (thanks Jules!) suggested the Runner's World Complete Guide to Stretching.

 If you have posture issues, a combination of stretching, strength training, and maintaining proper posture can correct them.
 MobilityWOD provides great daily workouts for those with posture issues, joint problems, or simply people who want to improve flexibility and performance.

 The most important thing about measuring progress - any kind of progress - is to track it in writing.
 Whether it is weight you are lifting going up, or weight on your body going down, write it down!
 You can't meet goals if you have no idea what your real progress is.
-If you prefer to track online, check out Bodyspace, DailyBurn, or Physics Diet for you nerds out there.
+If you prefer to track online, check out Bodyspace or DailyBurn.

 Watching your weight